-Accounts receivable

-Accounts receivable are stated at the amount that management expects to collect.
-The Organization assesses collectibility by reviewing accounts receivable and its contract assets on a collective basis where similar risk characteristics exist.
-In determining the amount of the allowance for doubtful accounts, management considers historical collectibility and make judgments about the creditworthiness of the pool of customers based on credit evaluations.
-Current market conditions and reasonable and supportable forecasts of future economic conditions adjust the historical losses to determine the appropriate allowance for doubtful.
+Accounts receivable - Accounts receivable are stated at the amount that management expects to collect.
+The Organization assesses collectability by reviewing accounts receivable on a collective basis where similar risk characteristics exist.
+In determining the amount of the allowance for doubtful accounts, management considers historical collectability and makes judgments about the creditworthiness of the pool of customers based on credit evaluations.
+Current market conditions and reasonable and supportable forecasts of future economic conditions adjust the historical losses to determine the appropriate allowance for doubtful accounts.
 Uncollectible accounts are written off when all collection efforts have been exhausted.

-Under the prior accounting rules, the Organization evaluated the following factors when determining the collectibility of specific customer accounts: customer credit-worthiness, past transaction history with the customer, current economic industry trends, and changes in customer payment terms.
+Under the prior accounting rules, the Organization evaluated the following factors when determining the collectability of specific customer accounts: customer creditworthiness, past transaction history with the customer, current economic industry trends, and changes in customer payment terms.

-At December 31, 2023, management believes all outstanding balances are fully collectible, therefore, no allowance for doubtful accounts was recorded.
+At December 31, 2024, management believes all outstanding balances are fully collectible, and therefore, no allowance for doubtful accounts was recorded.

-Accounts receivable totaled \$159,941 and \$128,430 at December 31, 2023 and 2022, respectively.
+Accounts receivable totaled \$95,039 and \$159,941 at December 31, 2024 and 2023, respectively.

-Fair value measurements

-FASB Accounting Standards Codification ("ASC") 820, Fair Value Measurement, establishes a framework for measuring fair value.
+Fair value measurements - Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurement, establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 Categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
 Under the standard, fair value is defined as the exit price, or the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.